yaninyzwitty/hyperpb-go/HACKING.md

 unnecessarily spills a lot of state).

-The parser state is split across three types, `parser1`, `parser2`, and `parser3`, to work around various bugs in Go's codegen that would result in worse performance.
+The parser state is split across three types, `parser1`, `parser2`, and `parserP`, to work around various bugs in Go's codegen that would result in worse performance.
 These structs should be thought of as being the same entity.